Disaster recovery using Azure DNS and Traffic Manager

 In this step, you set the DNS TTL to 10 seconds, which is honored by most internet-facing recursive resolvers.
 This configuration means that no DNS resolver will cache the information for more than 10 seconds.
 For the endpoint monitor settings, the path is current set at / or root, but you can customize the endpoint settings to evaluate a path, for example, prod.contoso.com/index.
 The example below shows the https as the probing protocol.
 However, you can choose http or tcp as well.
 The choice of protocol depends upon the end application.
 The probing interval is set to 10 seconds, which enables fast probing, and the retry is set to 3.
 As a result, Traffic Manager will fail over to the second endpoint if three consecutive intervals register a failure.
 The following formula defines the total time for an automated failover: Time for failover = TTL + Retry * Probing interval And in this case, the value is 10 + 3 * 10 = 40 seconds (Max).
 If the Retry is set to 1 and TTL is set to 10 secs, then the time for failover 10 + 1 * 10 = 20 seconds.
 Set the Retry to a value greater than 1 to eliminate chances of failovers due to false positives or any minor network blips.

 Figure - Set up health check and failover configuration

 How automatic failover works using Traffic Manager

 During a disaster, the primary endpoint gets probed and the status changes to degraded and the disaster recovery site remains Online.
 By default, Traffic Manager sends all traffic to the primary (highest-priority) endpoint.
 If the primary endpoint appears degraded, Traffic Manager routes the traffic to the second endpoint as long as it remains healthy.
-One has the option to configure more endpoints within Traffic Manager that can serve as additional failover endpoints, or, as load balancers sharing the load between endpoints.
+One can configure more endpoints within Traffic Manager that can serve as extra failover endpoints, or, as load balancers sharing the load between endpoints.